My Chemical Romance Team Up With HipDot On A Truly Emo Makeup Collection

 HipDot is famous for its bold eyeshadow palettes so MCR fans put two and two together, speculating that a My Chemical Romance x HipDot makeup collaboration was in the works.
 And they were right.
 Launching on HipDot, you can buy the limited edition MCR-inspired collection from today, and according to the brand, there's a special surprise for those who make a purchase within the first 72 hours.

-The range consists of the My Chemical Romance Double-Ended Liquid Eyeliner in black and My Chemical Romance Double-Ended Retractable Eyeshadow Brush, both $12 USD.
-But here's the showstopper: a Three Cheers For Sweet Revenge Eyeshadow Palette, $24 USD, and the album cover art graces the lid.
+The range consists of the My Chemical Romance Double-Ended Liquid Eyeliner in black and My Chemical Romance Double-Ended Retractable Eyeshadow Brush, both $12 (approximately £8.29).
+But here's the showstopper: a Three Cheers For Sweet Revenge Eyeshadow Palette, $24 (approximately £17.85), and the album cover art graces the lid.

 There are nine shades named after the album's most famous lyrics, from "Helena"-esque Mausoleum Door (a warm tan) to All The Ghosts (a gunmetal grey, influenced by "The Ghost of You") and a rose red named Starless Eyes, inspired by "It’s Not a Fashion Statement, It’s a Fucking Deathwish".
-For true MCR and makeup obsessives, there's a collector's box ($64 USD), which boasts all three products, plus a badge.
-Like all HipDot products, everything is vegan and cruelty-free, and available to be shipped internationally to Canada.
+For true MCR and makeup obsessives, there's a collector's box ($64, approximately £47.59) which boasts all three products, plus a badge.
+Like all HipDot products, everything is vegan and cruelty-free, and available to be shipped internationally to the UK.

 The collaboration makes perfect sense.
 HipDot is known for its intensely pigmented eye makeup and celebrity partnerships (most recently Kesha Rose), and My Chemical Romance are renowned for their truly emo stage looks, in particular lead singer, Gerard.
 Blood red eyeshadow and swathes of jet black eyeliner became his signature in the era of Three Cheers (and inspired Refinery29's very own emo beauty shoot).
 There are Instagram fan accounts dedicated to his multiple eye makeup looks, not to mention countless makeup tutorials influenced by the actress who plays Helena in MCR's music video for their 2005 song, "Helena".